top of page

 8:45 a.m.

-CLOSING REMARKS, DOOR PRIZE DRAWING AND ADJOURNMENT
+CLOSING REMARKS, DOOR PRIZE DRAWINGS AND ADJOURNMENT

 Bench-Bar Conference Committee Chair